 - (Watch FWC's Video on How to Build a Monofilament Recycling Bin.)

-- Submit at least 5 photos of your club activities: tournaments, clean-up, meetings, etc.: 25 points
+- Submit at least 5 photos of your club activities: student catches, clean-up, meetings, etc.: 25 points

 - Organize and host a Kids’ Fishing Clinic (FWC can provide a protocol and guidance): 90 points per event

 - Conduct a school screening of the movie Junk Raft; https://www.junkraft.org/videos: 40 points for hosting plus 1 point per student attendee (must send proof of attendance; sign-in sheet)

 - Club creates and completes their own project related to preserving the health and quality of aquatic habitats: (Must be another project not listed) 50 points